 The three most common types of depression are:

 Seasonal Affective Disorder (SAD)

-Perinatal Depression, which includes depressive episodes during pregnancy and/or in the first year after delivery (postpartum depression)
+This includes depressive episodes during pregnancy and/or in the first year after delivery (postpartum depression).

-Premenstrual Depressive Disorder (PMDD), which is a severe form of premenstrual syndrome
+This is a severe form of premenstrual syndrome.

 Although we treat a variety of mental illnesses at HopeWay, Depressive Disorders are the most common.
 60% of our clients have a depressive disorder either as a primary or co-occurring disorder.